This poem was published in 2014 in the United Press National Poetry Anthology.

 They ride on the wind from out of the night,

-A fearsome dark turnout, as these lines recite.
+A fiendish dark turnout, as these lines recite.

-As they break into gallop and the traces draw tight
+As they break into gallop the traces draw tight,

 It sounds closer each hearing, as thunderclaps might,

-That’s the wail of the Banshee, that none dare ignore.
+That’s the call of the Dullahan, that none can ignore.